steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 sudo nvram boot-args=""
 ```

-# Conclusion
+## Conclusion

-Turns out, the boot-args were not related to the kernel panics, clearing them changed nothing related to the panic rate, but I'm glad I found and cleaned this.

-Will Apple reply to my report?
+Clearing the boot-args didn’t resolve the AppleIntelFramebuffer panics.
+So to fix this I was left wondering, will  Apple reply to my report?
 Read more in [How to macOS Core Dump](/posts/how-to-macos-core-dump/).